Business financing options - an overview

 - local councils - see find your local council in Northern Ireland

-Read about Invest NI grant support for high growth start-ups.
+Read about Invest NI support for business.

 Watch this video tutorial which outlines the common sources of funding for businesses, including bank finance, equity finance and government grants.